chienhsiang-hung/blog/content/posts/2023/draft - aws making consolidated report/index.md

 </table>

 *See [Creating and sharing Lambda layers - AWS Lambda (amazon.com)](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).*

+Remember to check your function runtime.
+Make sure the runtime of layers and the function are the same.
 ### Deploy
 2 ways to manually CI/CD
 #### Download and Upload